 Proud advocate for immigrants and crime victims

 The Law Office of Heidi Deifel P.C. proudly represents immigrants from across the state of New Mexico.
 Attorney Heidi Deifel is a seasoned, compassionate attorney devoted to helping immigrants and crime victims.
-In her more than13 years as a lawyer, Heidi has served as an immigration attorney, criminal defense attorney, prosecutor, administrative law judge, and municipal court judge.
+In her nearly 14 years as a lawyer, Heidi has served as an immigration attorney, criminal defense attorney, prosecutor, administrative law judge, and municipal court judge.

 At the Law Office of Heidi Deifel P.C., you'll find the experience and personalized care you need to successfully navigate the complex federal immigration process.
 Our firm focuses on a wide array of immigration processes:

 Visas for crime victims like U visas and T visas

 Renewals of status: green cards, TPS, PIP, DACA, etc.

 A bilingual Spanish speaker, Attorney Heidi Deifel has the experience and knowledge base to help you through the immigration process, every step of the way.
 Heidi will fight for you.
 And she'll handle your case in a timely, efficient manner.

 Call us to set up a consultation, or use the contact form at the bottom of this page to enquire whether our services are right for you.